Mr1ve3r/Telegram-Group-User-ID-Bot/README.md

 # Telegram Group/User ID Bot

-A simple Pyhton bot for getting ID's
+A simple Pyhton bot for getting ID's;
 On "/start" sends:
 - in private chat: user ID;
 - in a group chat: group ID